CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Of course, how appropriate a certain skill is for the resolution of a given situation, is ultimately up to the **GM** and the specifics of the situation itself.

+### Learning Skills
+Whenever asked to test a skill a **PC** does not yet know, it will be added or progressed in the *currently learning* section of the character sheet.

+A skill in learning can only be tested with their related [attribute](#attributes).

+### Advancing Skills
+Whenever a **PC** uses a skill in a [test](#tests), the outcome must be noted.
+The number of successes/failures of the roll don't matter, only if the test as a whole was a success or a failure.

+TODO math

+#### Practice
+It is possible to advance skills *passively*.
+Whenever a large period of time is spent outside of active adventure, **PC**'s can practice a skill of choice.

+TODO math

+#### Teaching
+Much like it is possible for a character to [practice](#practice) on their own, they can also be taught by another, who knows more than them.

+TODO math

 ### Skill List
 The following list does not and cannot aim to be a complete listing of all possible skills in game.
 Adding new skills as necessary will have to be done by the **GM**.